 - Guide 1: How to Remove FreeConverterSearch from Windows.

-- Guide 2: Get rid of FreeConverterSearch from Mac OS X.
+- Guide 2: Get rid of FreeConverterSearch on Mac OS X.

-- Guide 3: Remove FreeConverterSearch from Google Chrome.
+- Guide 3: Remove FreeConverterSearch in Google Chrome.

 - Guide 4: Erase FreeConverterSearch from Mozilla Firefox.